kkhh26864/AIWeekly/README.md

 *   Supports filtering repositories by name (include/exclude).
 *   Allows customizing the report length and time frame (since a specific date or for the last N days).
 *   Supports multiple AI providers (DeepSeek, OpenAI, OpenRouter, and any OpenAI-compatible API).
+*   Optionally sends the generated report to a configured email address.

 ## Prerequisites